FirebaseExtended/bolt/docs/guide.md

 ## Functions

 Bolt also allows you to organize common expressions as top-level functions in a Bolt file.
-Function definitions look just like _type_ and _path_ methods, except they can also accepts parameters.
+Function definitions look just like _type_ and _path_ methods, except they can also accept parameters.

 ```javascript
 path /users/$userid is User {